Analytics Without Surveillance

 external link netbird.io

 The dashboard is only accessible from devices that are part of that network.
 To everyone else, there’s no login page, no error message, no response at all.
-The domain resolves, but the connection is refused.
+The domain resolves to an IP that only exists inside the VPN; from the public internet there is nothing to connect to.
 There is nothing to attack because there is nothing to find.

 This is a principle that applies far beyond analytics: the highest form of security is not being visible in the first place.